Hello there!

 I am currently working as a postdoctoral researcher in lattice QCD at the chair of Sara Collins.

 I completed my PhD in lattice QCD under the supervision of Christoph Lehner.
 My main research focused on the muon anomalous magnetic moment (g-2): I computed the short-distance window of the leading-order hadronic vacuum polarization for the first time from first-principles lattice QCD.
-I carried out the project end-to-end, including HPC simulations, data pipeline design, and statistical analysis.
+I carried out the project end-to-end, including HPC simulations, data pipeline design, and a lot of statistical analysis.

 The resulting estimate is cited in the 2025 Muon g-2 Theory Initiative White Paper and contributes to the current Standard Model prediction of the muon g-2.